Low Lunge with Isometric Adduction

 - 1

-Stand tall with your feet directly under hips and arms hanging at your side.
+Stand tall with your feet hip-width apart and hands on your hips or at your chest.

 - 2